One to one maths interventions built for KS4 success

 There are also cone worksheets based on Edexcel, AQA and OCR exam questions, along with further guidance on where to go next if you’re still stuck.

-A cone is a three dimensional object with a circular base that tapers to a point (a vertex) that is directly above the centre of the base.
+A cone is a three dimensional object with a circular base that tapers to a point that is directly above the centre of the base.
+This point is called the vertex or apex of the cone.

-The radius of the circular base of a cone is r
+The radius of the base of the cone is r

-The perpendicular height of a cone is h
+The perpendicular height of the cone is h , this is the height at a right angle to the base.

-The slant height of a cone is l
+The slant height of the cone is l

 The formula for the volume of a cone is: